Composing in-apps

 Step 4.
 Save and activate

-Congratulations, your in-app is now live!
+Congratulations, your popup is now live!